 Government faces decisions such as how much taxes to levy as its revenues and how much to spend as expenditures.
 Tax revenues are assumed to be collected according to the standard formula in equation (5), while expenditures are determined by the revenue-dependent tax and primary balance ratio.
-Primary balance ratio is assumed to be one by default so that the government budget is in equilibrium at the beginning.
+Primary balance ratio is assumed to be "1" by default so that the government budget is in equilibrium at the beginning.
+Some of the transactions by the government are summarized as follows.